lukamaric996/Sobel-Filter-Parallel/README.md

 # Sobel-Filter-Parallel
-Parallel and Sequental implementaion of sobel filter in C
+Parallel and Sequental implementation of sobel filter in C